Skip to contents

 Details

-Ecological Trajectory Analysis (ETA) is a framework to analyze dynamics of ecosystems described as trajectories in a chosen space of multivariate resemblance (De Cáceres et al. 2019).
+Ecological Trajectory Analysis (ETA) is a framework to analyze dynamics of ecological entities described as trajectories in a chosen space of multivariate resemblance (De Cáceres et al. 2019).
 ETA takes trajectories as objects to be analyzed and compared geometrically.

 The input distance matrix d should ideally be metric.
 That is, all subsets of distance triplets should fulfill the triangle inequality (see utility function is.metric).
 All ETA functions that require metricity include a parameter 'add', which by default is TRUE, meaning that whenever the triangle inequality is broken the minimum constant required to fulfill it is added to the three distances.
 If such local (an hence, inconsistent across triplets) corrections are not desired, users should find another way modify d to achieve metricity, such as PCoA, metric MDS or non-metric MDS (see vignette 'Introduction to Ecological Trajectory Analysis').
 If parameter 'add' is set to FALSE and problems of triangle inequality exist, ETA functions may provide missing values in some cases where they should not.